Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Introduction

 where $\mathcal{H}^\rho_{B_1 B_2} \subset \mathcal{H}_{B_1 B_2}$ is the subspace transforming under the fixed representation $\rho$, and $P_{B_1 B_2}^\rho : \mathcal{H}_{B_1 B_2} \rightarrow \mathcal{H}^{\rho}_{B_1 B_2}$ is the operator which projects the full interval Hilbert space $\mathcal{H}_{B_1 B_2}$ onto this $\rho$-sector.

-The purpose of this Letter is to derive the universal high-T behavior of the annulus partition function \eqref{eq:SRInterval} in theories with a non-invertible global symmetry.
-For ordinary invertible symmetries, this question has been recently addressed in \cite{Kusuki:2023bsp}, where it was demonstrated that the high-T limit of the symmetry-resolved annulus partition function receives an additional multiplicative contribution ${\qd_\rho^2}/{|G|}$ on top of \eqref{eq:ZBB}.
-See also \cite{Harlow:2021trr, Cao:2021euf, Melia:2020pzd, Kang:2022orq, Mukhametzhanov:2020swe, Benjamin:2023qsc,Bianchi:2024aim, Karch:2024udk} for related discussions.
+The purpose of this Letter is to derive the universal high-$T$ behavior of the annulus partition function \eqref{eq:SRInterval} in theories with a noninvertible global symmetry.
+For ordinary invertible symmetries, this question has been recently addressed in \cite{Casini:2019kex,Magan:2021myk,Kusuki:2023bsp}, where it was demonstrated that the high-$T$ limit of the symmetry-resolved annulus partition function receives an additional multiplicative contribution ${\qd_\rho^2}/{|G|}$ on top of \eqref{eq:ZBB}.
+See also \cite{Harlow:2021trr, Cao:2021euf, Melia:2020pzd, Kang:2022orq, Mukhametzhanov:2020swe, Benjamin:2023qsc,Bianchi:2024aim, Karch:2024udk,DiGiulio:2022jjd,Northe:2023khz,Banerjee:2024ldl} for related discussions.
 Here, $\qd_\rho$ is the dimension of the representation $\rho$ and $|G|$ is the volume of the group $G$.
 An analogous result holds for torus partition functions \cite{Pal:2020wwd}.